 - You will be placed in a holding cell.
 If the jail is really busy, you will have to wait a while to get processed.

-- Firstly, you must answer a number of questions, such as what is your legal name, address, date of birth and an emergency contact.
+- Firstly, you must answer a number of questions, such as what your legal name is, address, date of birth and an emergency contact.

 - Also, you will also be asked about your psychological and medical history.